top of page

 BYOVs, are performance venues operated by a partner organization as an extended branch of the Harrisburg Fringe.
 BYOV productions are included in Fringe-operated ticket sales and marketing but receive no tech support or venue management from the festival.
 BYOV productions also have fewer restrictions on performance length, total performances, etc.

+Application must be submitted to be considered for the BYOV format.
 If you have questions about the BYOV process, please email producer@hbgfringe.com.

 Site-specific venues